Madonna Harrington Meyer: Grandparenting

 Harrington Meyer's research has also highlighted the impact of grandparenting on the emotional, physical, social, and financial well-being of grandparents.
 In Grandmothers at Work, based on interviews with 48 working grandmothers, she explored how they juggled paid work and unpaid family care work and the impact on their wellbeing.
 In the Journal of Elderly Policy, she examined how increasing childhood disability rates in the US lead to extensive grandparent caregiving, highlighting challenges related to employment benefits, social assistance programs, and disability policies, and underscoring the impact on grandparents' well-being.
-In her book, Grandparenting in the United States, co-edited with Abdul-Malak, she inspected diverse aspects of grandparenting using various data sets, analyzing how factors like living arrangements, economic status, ethnicity, and more impact grandparenting experiences, including financial assistance, cultural expectations, childcare roles, and intergenerational impacts.
-Additionally, she analyzed the impact of COVID-19 on the lives of working grandmothers and how sociodemographic changes and the impact of the COVID-19 pandemic are reshaping grandparenting in the United States, emphasizing the need for supportive social welfare programs to alleviate the reliance on grandparents for childcare and financial assistance.
-Moreover, in her book Grandparenting Children with Disabilities, based on interviews with 50 grandparents who are caring for grandchildren with disabilities, she and Abdul-Malak assessed the effects of caring for and supporting grandchildren with disabilities on grandparents' social, emotional, physical, and financial well-being.

-Works

-Grandmothers at Work: Juggling Families and Jobs

 In her book Grandmothers at Work: Juggling Families and Jobs, Harrington Meyer explored the experiences of middle-aged American women who navigate the demands of their careers while providing childcare for their grandchildren, highlighting challenges such as financial adjustments, postponed retirements, and complex caregiving responsibilities.
 Heather E. Dillaway reviewed the book and mentioned, "Meyer presents the reader with data about how exactly continuous women's caregiving can be across the life course".
 The book covers the impact of grandmothers in building families, a point commended by Carole Cox in her book review.
-She stated, "with grandmothers playing dominant roles in families, this book underscores the commitment, dedication, and even sacrifices that they make.'
+She stated, "with grandmothers playing dominant roles in families, this book underscores the commitment, dedication, and even sacrifices that they make."
 Loriena (Lori) Yancura highlighted another aspect of the book: the United States' family-friendly policies and emphasized that "This book makes repeated mention of the fact that grandmothers providing part-time care for their grandchildren would not be as burdened if the United States had more family-friendly work policies, such as flexible work schedules and paid sick leave."

+In her book, Grandparenting in the United States, co-edited with Abdul-Malak, she inspected diverse aspects of grandparenting using various data sets, analyzing how factors like living arrangements, economic status, ethnicity, and more impact grandparenting experiences, including financial assistance, cultural expectations, childcare roles, and intergenerational impacts.
+Additionally, she analyzed the impact of COVID-19 on the lives of working grandmothers and how sociodemographic changes and the impact of the COVID-19 pandemic are reshaping grandparenting in the United States, emphasizing the need for supportive social welfare programs to alleviate the reliance on grandparents for childcare and financial assistance.
+Moreover, in her book Grandparenting Children with Disabilities, based on interviews with 50 grandparents who are caring for grandchildren with disabilities, she and Abdul-Malak assessed the effects of caring for and supporting grandchildren with disabilities on grandparents' social, emotional, physical, and financial well-being.
+Her children’s book, Grandma’s Joy is based her research on grandparenting and displays the joy of grandparents and grandchildren spending time together.